Situated on the waterfront of Cardiff Bay, you can find your way to Wales Millennium Centre by car, train, bus, bike or even boat.

 Cardiff Bay is connected to the city centre by the Taff Trail cycle path; look out for Taff Trail signs running alongside the river from opposite the Principality Stadium.

-The Taff Trail also continues northwards providing a cycle friendly route all the way to Brecon.
-There is also a cycle lane and footpath, running along the A4232 from the Cardiff Bay Retail Park.
+There's s also a cycle lane and footpath, running along the A4232 from the Cardiff Bay Retail Park.